-When I first read this recipe, I thought- this is it, the newbie for 2011.
+When I first read this recipe, I thought- this is it, Black Bottom Banana Cream Pie is the newbie for 2011.
 It’s a combo of a few of my favorites: vanilla custard, chocolate custard, banana and whipped cream.
 One of those recipes you read and know it’s a winner.
 Oh my goodness.
 I was right.
 Again.

 I’m signing off till after Thanksgiving.
 I hope you all have a wonderful holiday!
 Thanksgiving has always been my favorite time of year.
 I love the gatherings.
 The food.
 The time to reflect on blessings.
 Here are a few things I’m grateful for this past year…